xjtuiair-cag/XJTU-Tripler/README.md

 ## 6.Citation

-Our HiPU series publications are listed as below, anyone who wants to learn our HIPU, is welcome to cite them.
+Our HiPU series publications are listed as below.
+Anyone who wants to learn our HIPU, is welcome to cite them.

 [1] Zhao W, Yang G, Xia T, et al. HIPU: A Hybrid Intelligent Processing Unit With Fine-Grained ISA for Real-Time Deep Neural Network Inference Applications[J].
 IEEE Transactions on Very Large Scale Integration (VLSI) Systems, 2023, 31(12): 1980-1993.
 ```